-Daniel Angel is an associate in the New York office of Gibson, Dunn & Crutcher and is a member of the Firm’s Strategic Sourcing and Technologies Transactions practice.
-Mr. Angel focuses his practice on outsourcing transactions, intellectual property licensing, commercial technology transactions and intellectual property and information technology issues in connection with mergers, acquisitions and financing transactions.
-He has worked with a broad variety of clients ranging from market leaders to start-ups in a wide range of industries including financial services, private equity funds, life sciences and specialty chemicals, insurance, energy and telecommunications.
+Daniel Angel is a partner in the New York office of Gibson, Dunn & Crutcher and is a member of both the firm's Technology Transactions Practice Group and its Strategic Sourcing and Commercial Transactions Practice Group.
+Mr. Angel is a transactional attorney who has represented clients on technology-related transactions since 2003.
+He has worked with a broad variety of clients ranging from market leaders to start-ups in a wide range of industries including financial services, private equity funds, life sciences, specialty chemicals, insurance, energy and telecommunications.

 Mr. Angel is ranked in Chambers and Partners for his work on corporate technology transactions and in Super Lawyers as a New York Metro Rising Star.